Create a list of your dream customers

-And the "real" C customers?
-To be honest, if you have been visiting a customer every two weeks for years and pimped him back and forth, but his sales have still not increased, what makes you think that will ever change?
+And the “real” C customers?
+Honestly: If you have been visiting a customer every other week for years and have been pampering him back and front, but his sales have still not increased, what makes you think that will ever change?

 My experience in over 20 years of sales is: This kind of customer will never change.
 You can safely delete it from your list.
 You have my permission.
 Sorry, but you just have to be consistent.
 You do not run a pastoral facility, but you want to complete business for mutual benefit.
 If that's not the case, let it stay.

 Not only you, but also your customer, can make more sense of spending more than half an hour drinking and chatting with you, although only a tiny part of your offer is interesting to him at all.
 It might be an advantage for both parties to let go of this business relationship.
 Both of them do not come up with the idea, or do not bring it over their hearts.

 The example of the monkey and the nuts

 In my lectures I like to tell you how the Bushmen catch monkeys: They are looking for a tree with a narrow branch hole.
 In this hole they place a few nuts or a stone.
 And so that a monkey watches them.
 Monkeys are terribly curious.
 As soon as man has withdrawn from the tree, the monkey wipes, grabs the hole, and discovers what is in it.
 But to watch it properly, he has to get it out.
 So he clenches his fist around the stone or the nuts - only that is too big to pull them out of the hole again.
 Now man can walk comfortably and throw a net into the monkey.
 The monkey sees that there is danger; he tugged at his arm, shrieked and squirmed.
 But he does not come free.